yoomoney/db-queue/README.md

 ```

 You should always analyze your database workload before applying
 these recommendations.
-Settings heavily depends on a hardware
-and a load you have.
+Settings heavily depends on a hardware, and a load you have.

 * Fill Factor